MARZ097/cccs106-projects/week6_labs/README.md

 - **Search Dashboard**
   - Enter a city name (supports `City`, `City, Country Code`, or coordinates).
   - Async fetching with graceful messages for invalid locations or network issues.
-  - Displays weather icon, temperature (°C/°F toggle), humidity, wind speed.
+  - Displays weather icon, temperature (metric units), humidity, wind speed, and "feels like" temperature.
+  - Current location detection using IP geolocation.
+  - Local time display for the searched city.
 - **Sunrise/Sunset Countdown**
   - Shows local sunrise and sunset times based on the provided timezone offset.
   - Countdown automatically switches between “Sunrise in…”, “Sunset in…”, and “Next sunrise in…”.